 Disease Requirements - Please provide copies of documentation Tuberculosis Two TB Skin Test (PPD) results that have been done approximately 2 weeks apart BUT less than 12 months apart as well as a "TB Symptom Survey".
 If a student has had a positive PPD - Submit a Chest X-ray report that is no more than 3 years old OR a TB blood test report that is no more than 1 year old as well as a "TB Symptom Survey" If student is positive for TB a "Cleared for Public Contact" Certificate must be submitted.
 Varicella Positive titer or 2 doses of Varicella vaccine (Immunizations required if titer is negative) Rubeola Positive titer or 2 doses of MMR vaccine (Immunizations required if titer is negative) Mumps Positive titer or 2 doses of MMR vaccine (Immunizations required if skin test is negative) Rubella Positive titer or 2 doses of MMR vaccine (Immunizations required if titer is negative) Hepatitis-B 3-dose series of Hepatitis-B vaccine - First 2 doses prior to the first day of class.
-The third dose is required six (6) months after the first injection Hepatitis-B Declination Wavier may be signed in lieu of Hepatitis-B vaccination series Tdap 1 dose of Tdap vaccine or booster within the last 10 years Seasonal Influenza All students are required to have a seasonal flu vaccination by date set COVID Vaccination FTTC does not require the COVID vaccination for admission.
-However, currently partnered clinical facilities needed for clinical course completion require all students to complete the COVID vaccination series with either Pfizer, Moderna, or Johnson & Johnson.
-Acceptable proof of COVID vaccine documentation must include: 1) Name and date of birth of vaccine recipient, 2) The date the vaccination was administered, 3) Name and location of facility where the vaccination was administered, 4) Lot number.
-Students who do not complete the vaccination series may be withdrawn from the program, due to lack of clinical progression if alternative clinical placement cannot be arranged.
+The third dose is required six (6) months after the first injection Hepatitis-B Declination Wavier may be signed in lieu of Hepatitis-B vaccination series Tdap 1 dose of Tdap vaccine or booster within the last 10 years Seasonal Influenza All students are required to have a seasonal flu vaccination by the deadline given or provide documentation regarding either medical or religious exemption.
+COVID Vaccination FTTC does not require the COVID vaccination for admission.
+The PN program director will advise students on any updates with clinical site requirements.

-^{}Clinical affiliates may require additional proof of immunity/TB testing during the school year.
+Clinical affiliates may require additional proof of immunity/TB testing during the school year.